ProjectLibertyLabs/siwa/docs/src/QuickStart.md

   // Get the signed base64url encoded payload const signedRequest: string = getStaticProviderSignedRequest();

-  // This is the callback URL parameters that the user should return to after authenticating with Frequency
+  // Additional callback URL parameters that will be appended to the Callback URL
-  // Remember that the callback path is secured as part of the Signed Payload const callbackUrlParams: string = getWebOrApplicationCallbackUrlParams();
+  // Remember that the callback path is secured as part of the Signed Payload const additionalCallbackUrlParams: string = getWebOrApplicationCallbackUrlParams();

   // Options with endpoint selection
   // Endpoint may be tagged or specified in full